-Steve Nordlund is vice president and general manager of Boeing NeXt, a business division he launched, dedicated to building a safe, sustainable and seamless future mobility ecosystem, ranging from electric air taxis to high-speed transport.
-This team led the company’s approach to next-generation airspace management and global airspace integration, working with regulatory agencies and industry partners to ensure a future where autonomous and piloted air vehicles safely coexist.
-Nordlund oversees the development of Boeing’s next-generation mobility platforms ¾ a portfolio that includes cargo and passenger air vehicles and launched the Wisk and SkyGrid joint ventures for Boeing.
+Most recently, Nordlund was vice president and general manager of Boeing NeXt, a business division he launched, dedicated to building a safe, sustainable and seamless future mobility ecosystem, ranging from electric air taxis to high-speed transport.
+This team led the company’s approach to future commercial mobility and next-generation airspace management and global airspace integration, working with regulatory agencies and cross-industry partners to ensure a future where autonomous and piloted air vehicles safely coexist.
+He oversaw the development of Boeing’s next-generation mobility platforms, including cargo and passenger air vehicles and launched the Wisk and SkyGrid joint ventures for Boeing.

-His market development experience includes an early-stage role launching Insitu, Inc. and shaping the market for the ScanEagle and Integrator unmanned aerial systems and capturing the U.S. Navy’s RQ-21 program of record.
+His operational and market development experience includes an early-stage role launching Insitu, Inc. and shaping the market for the ScanEagle and Integrator unmanned aerial systems and capturing the U.S. Navy’s RQ-21 program of record.
 Prior to joining the aerospace and defense industry, Nordlund held sales and marketing positions at IBM and was the chief information officer for Embry-Riddle Aeronautical University.

 Nordlund is chairman of the Board of Directors of SparkCognition, an artificial intelligence and machine learning technology leader based in Austin, Texas and is a member of the Board of Directors for the Association for Unmanned Vehicles Systems International (AUVSI).
 He is also on the Board of Trustees of Embry–Riddle Aeronautical University in Daytona Beach, Florida and of Whitfield, a private independent school in St. Louis, Missouri.

 Nordlund has a Bachelor of Science degree in aviation management from Embry-Riddle Aeronautical University and a master’s degree in business administration from the University of Florida.
 He is a licensed pilot and is involved in volunteer work related to non-profit educational organizations.